JakubPrzystasz/ArduIron/README.md

 # ArduIron

-Hobbyst project of soldering station for daily amateur use.</br>
+Hobbyist project of soldering station for daily amateur use.</br>
 For controlling power of soldering irons, it uses discrete PID controller with serial communication for tuning live

 # Real photo